taw00/manuscript-css/README.md

 > dashed line where the page break would go, and skip the big margin all
 > together.
 When you go to export the document to PDF or to the printer, those
 > extra lines (and the manuscript border for that matter) will go away.

+NOTE: **Chrome-based browsers manage the fonts better for export to PDF.** So, I recommend using one of them for review and then export to PDF.
+This is one of the few times I recommend Chrome over Firefox.

 ## Rendering your markdown to PDF (step 9)